aiidateam/aiida-core/docs/source/topics/workflows/usage.rst

     spec = ProcessSpec()
     spec.exit_code(418, 'ERROR_I_AM_A_TEAPOT', 'the process had an identity crisis')

-To see how exit codes can be used to terminate the execution of work chains gracefully, refer to the section :ref:`working_workchains_aborting_and_exit_codes`.
+To see how exit codes can be used to terminate the execution of work chains gracefully, refer to the section :ref:`topics:workflows:usage:workchains:aborting_and_exit_codes`.

-.. _working_workchains_launching_workchains:
+.. _topics:workflows:usage:workchains:launching_workchains:

 Launching work chains
 ---------------------

-The rules for launching work chains are the same as those for any other process, which are detailed in :ref:`this section<working_processes_launching>`.
+The rules for launching work chains are the same as those for any other process, which are detailed in :ref:`this section<topics:processes:usage:launching>`.
 On top of those basic rules, there is one peculiarity in the case of work chains when submitting to the daemon.
 When you submit a ``WorkChain`` over the daemon, or any other process for that matter, you need to make sure that the daemon can find the class when it needs to load it.
 Registering your class through the plugin system with a designated entry point is one way to make sure that the daemon will be able to find it.